taosdata/TDengine/docs/en/10-programming/01-connect/01-python.md

 ## Connect

-Copy code bellow to your editor and run it.
-If you are using jupyter, assuming you have followed the guide about Jupyter in previous sections, you can copy the code into Jupyter editor in your browser.
+Copy code bellow to your editor, then run it.
+If you are using jupyter, assuming you have followed the guide about Jupyter, you can copy the code into Jupyter editor in your browser.

 ```python
 {{#include docs/examples/python/develop_tutorial.py:connect}}